 1. Get Featured as a Google Snippet

 As Google users, pretty much all of us have benefitted from Google Snippets.
-These are essentially content extracts from a particular web page that Google shows as part of their search results.
+These are essentially content extracts from a particular web page that Google shows as part of its search results.

 Snippets are "previews" of sorts.
 They're windows into the content of a specific search result.
 They're extremely convenient for users, and they result in mad traffic for the web page.